memben/dotfiles/README.md

 * edit Shortcuts
   - Shitf/Ctrl/R for Screenshot of Area to Clipboard
   - Ctrl/Space for Spotlight
-* install browser addons for firefox (bitwarden, Addblocker unlimited, Leechblock, Remove Youtube suggestions)
+* install browser addons for firefox / chrome (bitwarden, uBlock origin)

 ### Specify the `$PATH`